MarceeloDominguez/Despegar-ui/README.md

 # Despegar App

 ## Description:
-This is a copy of the Despegar ui in which you can see a list of cards and see the details of the accommodation cards
+This is a copy of the Despegar app user interface where you can see a list of cards and see the details of each card

 <table>
 <tr>